-This course requires students to spend scheduled producing time in the areas of broadcast production, specifically in writing, editing and announcing, to gain experience in the day-to-day duties of radio production professionals.
-Students will complete an electronic portfolio (demo reel) of their best work as part of an audition package to submit to potential employers and/or internships.
-The title of this course was previously Practicum: Orchard Radio.
+In this course, students gain experience in the day-to-day duties of radio production professionals and spend scheduled production time in writing, editing, and announcing.
+Students will complete an electronic portfolio of their best work as part of an audition package to submit to potential employers and/or internships.

-COM 240 Broadcast Arts Internship
+COM 240 Broadcast Media Arts Internship